AEL Limassol: Field hockey

 In the past AEL Limassol had a field hockey team which is currently not active.
 The team had plenty of victories led by its star player Renos Antoniadis.
 In 1931, AEL won the Cup in a match which was played in Larnaca.
 One year later, the team became Cypriot Champions.
 The team consisted of the following players: Antoniadis, Pareas, Frangos, Christophides, Michaelides, Kalogirou, Victor Mousteris, Anastasiadis and Williamson.
-However, there were no further hockey competitions in Cyprus afterwards, as the other teams hockey teams of the era closed down their hockey departments because of financial problems.
+However, there were no further hockey competitions in Cyprus afterwards, as the other hockey teams of the era closed down their hockey departments because of financial problems.

 Handball

 Another AEL sport department that currently does not exist is the handball.

 The team was active for a small period of time but that did not stop the team from adding another trophy to the hundreds that AEL won in various other sports.
 On 11 June 1989, a day after the football team of the club won the Cypriot Cup, the handball team won the Cypriot Cup in handball by beating Youth Centre Larnaca 23–19 in the final which was played in Lefkotheo Indoor Hal, Nicosia.